 Patients follow three distinct outcome trajectories following total knee arthroplasty

-One article on PainSci cites Hamilton 2021: Knee Replacement Surgery Doubts
+One page on PainSci cites Hamilton 2021: Knee Replacement Surgery Doubts

 original abstract †Abstracts here may not perfectly match originals, for a variety of technical and practical reasons.
 Some abstacts are truncated for my purposes here, if they are particularly long-winded and unhelpful.
 I occasionally add clarifying notes.
 And I make some minor corrections.